jesselansdown/Gurobify/README.md

 		LoadPackage( "Gurobify");

-To read an lp file to a model do:
+To read an model file (such as an lp file) to a model do:

-		model := GurobiReadLP("lp_file_name.lp");
+		model := GurobiReadModel("model_file_name");

-where "lp_file_name.lp" is the name of the lp file as a string, including the path if it is not located in the current GAP working directory.
+where "model_file_name" is the name of the model file as a string, including the path if it is not located in the current GAP working directory.
+See gurobi documentation to see which model files it supports.

 To optimise the model created in the previous step do:

-		GurobiSolveModel(model);
+		GurobiOptimizeModel(model);

 To add a constraint to the model do: